RTFKT, Inc. Announcement: If You Have Suffered Losses in Nike NFTs Issued by RTFKT, Inc., You Are Encouraged to Contact The Rosen Law Firm About Your Rights

-WHY: Rosen Law Firm, a global investor rights law firm, announces an investigation of potential state and federal law claims on behalf of purchasers of Nike-themed non-fungible tokens (“NFTs”), crypto collectibles, or other crypto assets (“The Nike NFTs”) issued by RTFKT, Inc.
+WHY: Rosen Law Firm, a global investor rights law firm, continues to investigate potential state and federal law claims on behalf of purchasers of Nike-themed non-fungible tokens (“NFTs”), crypto collectibles, or other crypto assets (“The Nike NFTs”) issued by RTFKT, Inc.

 SO WHAT: If you purchased Nike NFTs issued by RTFKT, Inc., you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
 The Rosen Law Firm is preparing a class action seeking recovery of investor losses.